PROFESSIONAL PROFILE

-He has been a member of two provincial commissions in the 70’s: as counsel to the Select Committee of the Ontario Legislature on Taxation, and as commissioner on the Reville Commission, which dealt with schoolteacher/school board relations in Ontario.
+He has been a member of two provincial commissions in the 70’s: as counsel to the Select Committee of the Ontario Legislature on Taxation, and as Commissioner on the Reville Commission, which dealt with schoolteacher/school board relations in Ontario.

+He has had an extensive practice in the strategic growth of cities, (including the use of infrastructure, revenue and economic development tools), both on his own account and thru the Canadian Urban Institute, where he authored a 100 page research treatise on “Smart Growth in America”, published by the Canadian Urban Institute in 2001.
 In 2003 and then again in 2005 he was retained by the Province of Ontario to advise on urban economic development tools for the Province to stimulate urban economic redevelopment and infrastructure financing for Ontario municipalities.
 In 2005 – 2006, he was retained as counsel to the Province in the development of the Growth Plan for the Greater Golden Horseshoe, which plan subsequently won a number of international awards.

 RECOGNITION